Muradmustafayev-03/Optimisation-Algorithms/README.md

 In this project I try to collect as many useful Optimisation Algorithms as possible, and write them in a simple and reusable way.
 The idea is write all these algorithms in python, in a fundamental, yet easy-to-use way, with *numpy* being the only external library used.
 The project is currently on the early stages of the development, but one can already try and implement it in their own projects.
+And for sure, you are always welcome to contribute or to make any suggestions.
+Any feedback is appreciated.

 ## What is an Optimisation Algorithm?
 *For more information: https://en.wikipedia.org/wiki/Mathematical_optimization*